Added to Saved items

-Bartholin's glands are a pair of small glands that are just next to the lower part of the entrance to the vagina.
+Bartholin's glands are small glands that are just next to the lower part of the entrance to the vagina, one on each side.
 Each gland is about the size of a pea.
-Unless swollen or infected as is the case with Bartholin's cysts, you cannot normally see or feel these glands.
-They are within the soft tissues (labia) next to the entrance to the vagina.
+Unless swollen or infected, you cannot normally see or feel these glands.
+They are within the soft tissues (labia) next to the vaginal opening.

 Each gland makes a small amount of mucus-like fluid.
 The fluid from each gland drains down a short tube (duct) called the Bartholin's gland duct.
-Each duct is about 2 cm long and comes out towards the lower part of the entrance to the vagina.
+Each duct is about 2 cm long and comes out towards the lower part of the opening of the vagina.
 The fluid helps to keep the entrance to the vagina moist.

 What is a Bartholin's cyst?

-• You may just feel a small lump to one side at the lower end of the entrance to the vagina, which may cause no problems.
+• A small lump to one side at the lower end of the entrance to the vagina (just inside the labia minora) may be felt, which may cause no problems.

-• However, a larger cyst may cause some discomfort - in particular, when walking, sitting, or having sex.
-Very large cysts can become quite painful.
+• A larger cyst may cause some pain and discomfort - particularly when walking, sitting or having sex.

 With a Bartholin's abscess: